-Component/ Stakeholders Issues Issue Addressed in ESMP Mundeswari and other 41 canal is proposed under this project to increase water bearing capacity of these canal/ river.
-Sugarcane cultivation, which was predominated in Kumar Chak, Sim Chak area of Damodar Left embankment, has decreased due to regular inundation.
-West Bengal Pollution Control Board (WBPCB) Consent of WBPCB shall be obtained for Project authority or contractor will contain all kind of consent from WBPCB before commencement of any such work. be carried out during implementation.
-Water quality of Damodar, Mundeswari and other main canal shall be monitored during any kind of restoration and construction activity. finalised before commencement of desilting operation.
+Component/ Stakeholders Issues Issue Addressed in ESMP Mundeswari and other 41 canal is proposed under this project to increase water bearing capacity of these canal/river. predominated in Kumar Chak, Sim Chak area of Damodar Left embankment, has decreased due to regular inundation.
+West Bengal Pollution Control Board (WBPCB) Project authority or contractor will contain all kind of consent from WBPCB before commencement of any such work. be carried out during implementation.
+Baseline environmental monitoring is carried out.
+Environmental monitoring of Air/ Surface Water/ Ground Water/ Soil and Noise will be carried out on quarterly basis. finalised before commencement of desilting operation.
 Site suitable disposal plan will be prepared by contractor.
 Desilting operation will be commenced only after approval of disposal plan by SPMU. ratios against felling of 744 nos. tree with more than 50cm GBH shall be prepared along with implementation mechanism.
 Responsibility of afforestation is given to implementing contractor.
 Avenue plantation will be done alongside of earther embankment where there is no PCC block lining.
 However, contractor will prepare site specific plan in consultation with local people and IWD and engage Forest Dept. for compensatory plantation.
 Dept. of Fishery Livelihood of many local fisherman are dependable on Damador river may affected due to proposed project.
 Work will be carried out mainly in non-monsoon season- when river/ canal remains dry.
 However, cage based pisciculture will be promoted under this project.
 Fisher community will be affected during restoration, desiltation activity.
 Desilting activity will be carried out only during non-monsoon season, when canal/ river remains almost dry.
 Cage based pisciculture will be promoted under this project. predominant in Howrah district, has Construction of flood wall, embankment strengthening will reduce occurrence of flood, which in turn may help in motivating prawn cultivation. recorded on Damodar or Mundeswari river.
 However, fish breeding is observed mainly at meandering and confluence points.
-Fish breeding may be affected due Any of project activities will not be undertaken during monsoon period.
+Fish breeding may be affected due to re-sectioning/ cross band for dewatering purpose/ river desilting operation.
+Any of project activities will not be undertaken during monsoon period.
 Any adverse impact is not anticipated due to any of project activities.
 Increased river flow due to re-sectioning/ desilting may improve the environmental condition of fish breeding.
 Dept. of Forest river/ canal embankment will be felled during construction activity.
 Compensatory tree plantation shall be done in local villages/ along embankment. permission shall be obtained for tree Contractor in association with project authority will carry out tree count survey and respective DPMU will obtain permission from dept. of forest.
 Compensatory tree plantation will be carried out along the embankment.